ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 Her daughters were eagerly called to partake of her joy.
-Jane resolutely kept her place at the table; but Elizabeth, to satisfy her mother, went to the window--she looked,--she saw Mr. Darcy with him, and sat down again by her sister.
+Jane resolutely kept her place at the table; but Elizabeth, to satisfy her mother, went to the window -- she looked, -- she saw Mr. Darcy with him, and sat down again by her sister.

 "There is a gentleman with him, mamma," said Kitty; "who can it be?"